DataIntellectTech/TorQ/docs/dataaccess.md

 |ordering      |No       |enlist(\`desc\`bidprice)                                                                  |                             |list ordering results ascending or descending by column
 |renamecolumn  |No       | \`old1\`old2\`old3!\`new1\`new2\`new3                                                    |                             | Either a dictionary of old!new or list of column names

-\* Invalid pairs are two dictionary keys not allowed to be defined simultaneously, this is done to prevent unexpected behaviour.
+\* Invalid pairs are two dictionary keys not allowed to be defined simultaneously, this is done to prevent unexpected behaviour, such as `select price,mprice:max price from trade`.
 If an invalid key pair is desired the user should convert all inputs to the q-SQL version.

-\*\* More complete examples are provide in the Examples section below
+\*\* More complete examples are provided in the Examples section below

-The getdata function has optimisation built in

 **Example function call**